hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/database-backups.md

 <HeaderBadgesWidget />

-This section outlines how to perform database backups for your beacon node and validator client.
+This section outlines how to perform database backups for your Agora node and validator client.
 Both services expose an **HTTP backup endpoint** which is the **safest way** to trigger a database backup.

 :::danger Doing manual folder backups is not safe
 If you perform backups by manually copying the validator database while the client is running, you risk copying a corrupted database!
 You might be copying the folder right when the validator is in the middle of writing data to the database, and could end up with a bad backup.
 For this reason, HTTP backups are the way to go.